robidouille/robidouille/raspicam_cv/README.md

 ### Troubleshooting ###
-#### No rule to make target `objs/RaspiCamControl.o' ####
+#### No rule to make target 'objs/RaspiCamControl.o' ####
 If your userland library is in another directory than as specified above, you need to update the USERLAND_ROOT variable in the Makefile.

 #### RaspiCamCV.c:38:16: fatal error: cv.h: No such file or directory
 You didn't apt-get the suggested libraries at the top of this file

 #### (RaspiCamTest:14072): Gtk-WARNING **: cannot open display ####
 You need to run raspicamtest within an X server.
-Type startx first, open a terminal window, and launch raspicamtest from there.
+Type `startx` first, open a terminal window, and launch raspicamtest from there.

 #### raspicamtest causes the entire raspberry pi to crash ####
 Your pi power supply may not be up to the task.
 Capturing images in a loop makes the pi work hard.